-I currently run 3/4 businesses out of my ConvertKit account.
-This one (my VA business), ConvertKit Club, The Pillow Fort (positive living for young people with chronic illness) and marching stars zine distro.
+When I was first using ConvertKit, I was running 3 separate businesses from one account.
+This business (including ConvertKit Club), The Pillow Fort (positive living for young people with chronic illness) and marching stars zine distro.
 The trick to running multiple businesses from one ConvertKit account is to stay organised.
 This is a more advanced tutorial and if you’d like any help or my expert eyes on your business, don’t forget that I’m always available to help 1:1!

 Want to read ConvertKit’s official info on this?
 Click here.
-(They’re fine with it btw, but it’s at your own risk to engagement rates and account reputation).
+(They’re fine with it by the way, but it’s at your own risk to engagement rates and account reputation).

-Make sure the Email settings on your Account page are for your default business.
-Your default business will usually be the one you are sending most broadcasts too.
+Once confirmed you need to select your default business.
+This will usually be the one you are sending most broadcasts too.

 2. Change the settings for any forms and sequences which are not related to your default business/project